selfishprimate/curated-nft-resources/README.md

 - [SuperRare](https://superrare.com/): Buy and sell NFTs from the world’s top artists.
 - [Starly](https://starly.io/): Be the first to know about upcoming drops!
 - [Treasureland](https://treasureland.market/): Treasureland is a multi-chain NFT aggregation protocol that supports NFT mint, issuance, auction, and socialization.
+- [ZILSTARS](https://football.zilstars.com/): ZILSTARS is a custom marketplace designed and built specifically for Zilliqa’s one-of-a-kind NFT project with 10 incredible football stars, in conjunction with athlete commercial rights representation firm Polaris.

 ## YouTube Channels